chentzu2/model/ups-model/variedF/readme.txt

  * Truck Shipment costs between 2 locations
  * Cost to build a facility at each locations
  * List of locations
  * Demand at each end location
+ * Binary values whether 2 locations qualify for 1-day truck shipment
+ * Binary values whether 2 locations qualify for 2-days truck shipment

 ---------------------
 OUTPUT FILES